 Repairing shoes is actually not an expensive process — in relation to buying another pair of good quality shoes that cost more than $100.
 If your budget is more discount-store shoe buying, though, repairing shoes can be just as expensive as buying a brand new pair.

-- First, you’ve got to determine whether the shoes are important to you or not.
+First, determine whether the shoes are important to you or not.
 Are they sentimental?
 Do they work with every outfit you own?
 Do they fit just right and you could walk for hours with no pain?
 Would repairing them likely cost less than replacing them?

 If the any of the answers is yes, keep reading.
 If not, consider donating those shoes (we give you an extensive list below).